319 Main Street, Visitor Center 757.357.5182, Arts Center 757.357.7707

 516 Main Street, Smithfield 757.365.4789

-An African-American History Museum of Public Education built in 1932, featuring period desks, books, and oral histories of those who attended the school.
+An African American History Museum of Public Education built in 1932, featuring period desks, books, and oral histories of those who attended the school.
+A knowledgeable guide is available on Thursday, Friday, and Monday from 12-4.
+Other tours can be arranged by contacting the Visitor Center at 757-357-5182.

 12. Food, Drink & Shopping in Genuine Smithfield & Isle of Wight

 Stroll down charming Main Street and visit the unique shops, galleries and fabulous restaurants of the downtown district.
-Complete your visit with us by taking a photo at our LOVEwork statue, located at the Smithfield Center, 220 N. Church Street.
-Be sure to post your photo using the hashtag “#SmithfieldLove.”
+Complete your visit with taking a photo at our LOVEwork statue located at our visitor center.
+Be sure to post your photo using the hashtag "#SmithfieldLove".